cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 ### Bootloader

 Bostrom is a full refactoring of the Euler network with a strong focus on Superintelligence.
-It will include a new distribution model, economics, improved ranking, and some superintelligent abilities.
+It includes a new distribution model, economics, improved ranking, and some superintelligent abilities.
 We think of a [Bostrom](https://cyb.ai/search/bostrom) as a canary network in the same way that Kusama relates to Polkadot.
 The knowledge graph of Bostrom tends to be a bootstrap hub for domain-specific networks of Cyber.
-The network will work as a testbed for Interplanetary Knowlege Protocol communications and different experiments.
+The network works as a testbed for Interplanetary Knowlege Protocol communications and different experiments.
 Consider Bostrom as a network with high risks but which has a market value.
 The key differences within the Cyber network are being discussed [here](https://cyb.ai/search/bostrom%20vs%20cyber).
-The launch of the Bostrom network is the inception of the ecosystem. <==
+The launch of the Bostrom network is the inception of the ecosystem. >>|

 ---